Outstanding finds of rare natural materials around the world

 - Malakialina pegmatites – Madagascar, Amoron’i Mania.
 Rich find of beryls, where reportedly is (or was?) located the largest crystal in the world.
 This beryl crystal is 18 m long, with 3.5 m diameter, weighs 380 tons.
 Here has been mined beryl, columbite-tantalite.

-- Merelani Hills – Tanzania, Arusha.
-The only rich find of tanzanite – unusual, deep blue gemstone.
+- Merelani Hills – Tanzania, Manyara.
+World’s only find of tanzanite – unusual, deep blue gemstone.